maximilianwicen/MultiGpuComfy/README.md

 This launcher loads your big models **once** into shared memory, then spawns multiple ComfyUI workers that all read from the same place.

-Think of it like a library - one copy of the book, multiple people reading it.

 ## Quick Start